brugr9/UEPluginVolumeCreator/README.md

 * Data:
   * Values Of Interest Actor:
-    * Type: VOI Actor `BP_VOI` instance as Object Reference
+    * Type: Values Of Interest Actor `BP_VOI` instance as Object Reference
     * Default Value: `none`
-    * Info: Mandatory, data to which the transfer function is applied
+    * Info: Mandatory, data to which the transfer function Curve is applied
 * Geometry:
   * Region Of Interest Actor:
-    * Type: ROI Actor `BP_ROI` instance as Object Reference
+    * Type: Region Of Interest Actor `BP_ROI` instance as Object Reference
     * Default Value: `none`
     * Info: Optional, used for geometry subtraction if set
   * Clip Plane Actor: